syphant/andromeda-web/README.md

 ### ErsatzTV Integration
 - **Stream URL**: `https://subdomain.yourdomain.com/iptv/channel/4.m3u8?mode=segmenter`
 - **Guide Data**: `https://subdomain.yourdomain.com/iptv/xmltv.xml`
-- **Channel**: Current JavaScript implementation is configured for channel 4 (XMLTV: `C4.148.ersatztv.org`), you can change this in the JS scripts if needed
+- **Channel**: Current scripts are configured for `C1.148.ersatztv.org`, you can change this in the `index.js` file if needed based on the channel ID shown in your XMLTV file

-#### Example ErsatzTV docker compose file for this implementation:
+#### Example ErsatzTV docker compose file:
 ```
 services:
   ersatztv: